 A Dean/Castiel fic.

-Disclaimer: Nope, don't own Supernatural.
-I'm not that awesome.
+Disclaimer: As always, I don't own Supernatural.
+I'm nowhere near that awesome.

-I hope you guys like this, I know I'll love writing it!
+I hope you guys like this fic, I know I'll love writing it.

 As always, please read and review, I live for feedback!

 Sam and Bobby were on their way to meet Rufus where the Roadhouse used to be.
 He said he had some info on how Sam could potentially take back control from Lucifer if he decided to say "yes" to him, so they'd gone to meet up with him.
 Dean had stayed behind at Bobby's with Castiel.
 They had all been worried about the ex-angel lately.
 He'd been moody and depressed, barely spoke two words to anyone, and only ate when he was forced to.

 Dean didn't want to leave him and come back to find he'd done something stupid.

 Things had certainly changed since the angel had lost his powers ... had become human.
 But Dean hadn't thought it would be this bad.
 He had just figured that Cas would adjust.